nancyirisarri/pyladies-amsterdam-etl/README.md

 ## Getting started

-You local Python environment should be up and running with a Conda environment:
+Your local Python environment should be up and running with a Conda environment:
 ```shell script
 conda env create -f environment.yml
 ```